Carl Jung's Afternoon of Life: Individuation, Aging, and Learning to Notice What Has Always Been There

 At the time, I understood this intellectually.
 Now I recognize it through lived experience.

-As we age, the boundary between inner and outer worlds softens.
+As we age, the boundary between our inner and outer worlds softens.
 We become less inclined to project everything outward and more willing to encounter meaning internally.
-The shadow, the unlived parts, and the questions we postponed while we were busy building a life begin to surface.
+The shadow, the unlived parts, and the questions we postponed while busy building a life begin to surface.
 Not because something is wrong, but because something is ready.

 Carl Jung's Synchronicity, Depth, and Attention: Entering the Afternoon of Life

-Earlier in life, attention is pulled forward.
+Earlier in life, our attention is pulled forward.
 We focus on what’s next, what needs to be built, and what still needs proving.
 Over time, especially after loss, love, disappointment, and change, our relationship to time shifts.
 We slow down.
 We notice more.
 Not because more is happening, but because we are paying attention differently.

 Then we enter what Carl Jung named the afternoon of life.